ee-usgs/etl-stewards/README.md

 *   **NWIS_SCHEMA_OWNER_USERNAME** - Role which owns the **NWIS_SCHEMA_NAME** database objects.
 *   **NWIS_SCHEMA_OWNER_PASSWORD** - Password for the **NWIS_SCHEMA_OWNER_USERNAME** role.

+##### Result Table Partitioning
+This group of parameters is used to configure how the DateRangePartitionStrategy creates partitions - All values optional.
+Currently this is only used by the Result table.
+This strategy creates sets of partitions in these groups:
+* From antiquity to the startDate
+* From the startDate to oneYearBreak in partition tables containing five years each
+* From oneYearBreak to quarterBreak in one year partitions
+* From quarterBreak to endDate (and beyond) in quarter (three month) partitions.

+The 'breaks' between those partition groups are based on the optional params, below, with DATE using ISO format: 'YYYY-MM-DD':
+*   **ETL_RESULT_PARTITION_START_DATE** - The start date of partitions (earlier dates are included in the first partition via 'minvalue').
+    If null, set to 65 years before the calculated end date.
+Always adjusted to Jan 1 of a year divisible by 5.
+*   **ETL_RESULT_PARTITION_ONE_YEAR_BREAK** - From start date to 'one_year' is partitioned into 5 year partitions.
+    From 'one_year' to 'quarter' is partition into one year tables.
+If null, set to 1/3 the way from 'start' to 'quarter'.
+    Always adjusted to Jan 1 of a year divisible by 5.
+*   **ETL_RESULT_PARTITION_QUARTER_BREAK** - From 'quarter' to 'end', tables are partitioned as 3 month quarters.
+    If null, it is set to Jan 1 of the year before the calculated end date.
+Always adjusted to Jan 1.
+*   **ETL_RESULT_PARTITION_END_DATE** - Dates from this date and into the future are thrown into the last 'quarter' partition via 'maxvalue'.
+If null, the run time of the job is used (or ETL_RUN_TIME).
+*   **ETL_RUN_TIME** - The run time of the ETL job.
+Don't specify this unless running tests.
+    Partition tables are assigned a unique name based on the run time of the ETL, thus, for repeatable testing this param allows a known time to create known table names.
+Don't use in production or table names will collide.
+    ISO format:  'YYYY-MM-DDTHH-MM-SS'.

+See DateRangePartitionStrategy.calcRuntimeConfig for how missing values are filled in and details on the default strategy.

 ##### Miscellaneous
 *   **ETL_OWNER_USERNAME** - Role which owns the source schema database objects.
 *   **GEO_SCHEMA_NAME** - Name of the schema holding geospatial lookup database objects.